When will you visit Japan?

 So, it is very comfortable and the color of the sky is clearer than spring.

-But, the time of sunset is 1.5 to 2 hours earlier than May.
+The time of sunset is 1.5 to 2 hours earlier than May.

 Because the altitude of the sun is very lower than May, shadows are long and the shade of the scenery is clear.